 What are reflex sights?

 Reflex sights are reflector sights.
 They are optical sights.
 You look through a partially reflecting glass element and see a projection of the aiming point.
-The projection could include a red dot, a green dot, a cross-hair or something else to help the user aim the gun.

 A red dot reflex sight is simply a reflex sight that shows you a red dot.
 But not all red dot sights are reflex sights.
 The simplest ones just have a red dot instead of a classic iron sight on the end of the gun.